-Lyledunn Posted January 7, 2023 Report Share Posted January 7, 2023 Don’t forget that the latest standard you refer to AB is for domestic and similar installations.
+Lyledunn Posted January 7, 2023 Report Posted January 7, 2023 Don’t forget that the latest standard you refer to AB is for domestic and similar installations.
 Irrespective of any regulatory imperative, it may be prudent to have the equipment enclosed in appropriately rated construction, if not for life safety then for property protection/ business continuity.
 I speak from bitter experience for as a young electrical contractor just starting to make a future, I razed to the ground a fair part of a National Trust facility.
 As it turned out, there was a component failure where a poorly constructed fuse carrier in a heavily loaded switchfuse caused the connection to overheat.
 The cable insulation burned back and molten parts fell on combustible material that had gathered around the bottom of the equipment.
 The place was undergoing refurbishment at the time and there was a big push to open.
 A fully fire resisting enclosure was in place but the builder hadn’t fitted the doors to it and staff had piled cardboard boxes smack up against it.
 The investigation team acknowledged that it was component failure but it didn’t do my reputation any good at all!
 What it did do though, was to give me an abiding interest in fire safety and that has been with me for forty years!
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts